 Georgia Premises Law Guide

 The Georgia Premises Law Guide provides a summary of Georgia statutory and case law in the area of premises liability.
 The website version of the guide does not contain any footnotes, but the complete guide with citations of authority is available in Word format.
-If you would like to be e-mailed a copy of the guide with citations, please e-mail me.

 Table of Contents